 Texas DWI and Motions to Revoke Probation.

-What is probation in Texas?
+What is DWI probation in Texas?

 The main difference between these two types of probation is a criminal conviction.
 With deferred probation, the judge does not find the person guilty.
 In contrast, with straight probation the judge finds the person guilty.